Piping Rock Equestrian Center Camps

 • Ages: 3–18 years old

-One testimonial from Dayna S. from the Central Valley in California describes the guides as delightful and informative, notes that the horses were healthy, happy, and gentle to ride, and mentions rides up into the mountains, along Prosser Creek, and through meadows with wildlife such as deer, birds, and coyotes.
-Another testimonial from Leora S. from Truckee, California, states that her son has been riding with Piping Rock for three years and describes Piping Rock as a down to earth stable that cares about their clients.
-A third testimonial from Emily S. from San Francisco, California, describes it as a fantastic program and experience for her daughter and notes that older campers and junior counselors learn all parts of the equestrian experience, including the less glamorous work, rather than only riding and jumping.
+Parent testimonials describe guides as delightful and informative, horses as healthy, happy, and gentle to ride, and rides that go into the mountains, along Prosser Creek, and through meadows with wildlife such as deer, birds, and coyotes.
+Other parents describe Piping Rock as a down-to-earth stable that cares about their clients and note that older campers and junior counselors learn all parts of the equestrian experience, including the less glamorous barn work, rather than only riding and jumping.

 • Ages: 3–18 years old

-One testimonial from Dayna S. from the Central Valley in California describes the guides as delightful and informative, notes that the horses were healthy, happy, and gentle to ride, and mentions rides up into the mountains, along Prosser Creek, and through meadows with wildlife such as deer, birds, and coyotes.
-Another testimonial from Leora S. from Truckee, California, states that her son has been riding with Piping Rock for three years and describes Piping Rock as a down to earth stable that cares about their clients.
-A third testimonial from Emily S. from San Francisco, California, describes it as a fantastic program and experience for her daughter and notes that older campers and junior counselors learn all parts of the equestrian experience, including the less glamorous work, rather than only riding and jumping.
+Parent testimonials describe guides as delightful and informative, horses as healthy, happy, and gentle to ride, and rides that go into the mountains, along Prosser Creek, and through meadows with wildlife such as deer, birds, and coyotes.
+Other parents describe Piping Rock as a down-to-earth stable that cares about their clients and note that older campers and junior counselors learn all parts of the equestrian experience, including the less glamorous barn work, rather than only riding and jumping.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.